At a Glance

 Hours: Flexible

-We are currently seeking an experienced and dedicated Locum Practice Nurse to join a friendly and supportive GP practice team in Sunderland.
+We are currently seeking an experienced and dedicated Locum Practice Nurse to join a friendly and supportive GP practice team in Reading.
 This is a fantastic opportunity for a skilled nurse looking to work in a dynamic primary care setting on a flexible locum basis.

 Key Responsibilities: